A baby activity gym is a must have when it comes to infant development.

 - neutral colors

-- comes with mirror and plush prop up pillow to encourage tummy time (babies love to look at themselves)
+- comes with mirror and tummy time pillow to encourage tummy time (babies love to look at themselves)

 - includes 4 toys for hanging, but more can be added